Koala

 Description

 Koalas have relatively poor vision and rely more on their keen sense of hearing and smell.
-Their sense of hearing is necessary for socialisation and vocalisation between animals.
 Their call is distinctive and varies from the distinctive male bellow most often heard during the mating season to low grunts and squeaks.
 The low frequency of the bellow sound means it can travel long distances and through dense vegetation.
 Their refined sense of smell assists them to differentiate between leaf species, including toxicity, and to detect scent markings of other koalas.

 Known threats include